11 Female Gamer Statistics Marketers Must Know

-American consumers spent an astounding $30.4 billion on video games in 2016.
-The gaming industry has grown significantly in the past few years, in part due to the rise of mobile games, virtual reality, and YouTube gaming videos.
+UPDATE January 9, 2018 — American consumers spent an astounding $36 billion on video games in 2017.
+The gaming industry has grown significantly in the past few years, in part due to the rise of mobile games, virtual reality, YouTube gaming videos, and livestream gaming platforms like Twitch and Caffeine.
 Games are now more accessible than ever, and can be played on mobile, PC, and console.

 The rise of gaming has also been accompanied by a notable increase in female gamers.
 Today, marketers have the opportunity to reach women of all ages in a category originally dominated by men.

-- The average female gamer is 37 years old.
+- The average female gamer is 36 years-old.

-- 30% of YouTube Gaming video game audiences are female.
+- Females comprise 30% of YouTube Gaming audiences.

-- 39% of female gamers trust personal recommendations to find new games.
+- 1/3 of female gamers will pay to play mobile games.

-- 69% of match 3 games and simulation games are played by females.
+- Nearly 70% of match 3 and simulation game players are women.

 - 21 million users are subscribed to YouTube's top 10 female gamers.

 Female gamers are a growing consumer group interested in both games and gaming influencers.
-We’ve gathered the top 10 female gamer statistics, which track the preferences of this increasingly relevant gaming community.
+We’ve updated the top 11 female gamer statistics to track the preferences of this increasingly relevant gaming community.

 Female gamers are on the rise.
-A study comparing United States computer and video game users from 2007 to 2017 found that today women make up 42% of all U.S. gamers.
-In 2007 women made up only 38% of U.S. gamers.
+A study comparing U.S. computer and video game users from 2006 to 2018 found that women currently make up 45% of all U.S. gamers.
+In 2006, women made up only 38% of U.S. gamers.

-2. 60% Of Female Gamers Play Mobile Games Every Day
+8. 60% Of Female Mobile Gamers Play Mobile Games Every Day

 A recent study found that females are playing mobile games more regularly than men.
 60% of female mobile gamers reported playing mobile games daily, compared to only 47% of male mobile gamers.
 Evidently, females are particularly interested in mobile games, a platform brands can use to target this specific demographic.